Trouble (Whitesnake album)

-Trouble is the debut studio album from British hard rock band Whitesnake, led by former Deep Purple vocalist David Coverdale released in October 1978.
+Trouble is the debut studio album from British rock band Whitesnake, led by former Deep Purple vocalist David Coverdale released in October 1978.
 It reached No. 50 on the UK Albums Chart.
 This followed the four-track Snakebite EP, later available in the US as an import album from continental Europe.
 It received a CD release on 8 April 1988 in the UK.
 EMI remastered the album in 2007, adding six bonus tracks, mainly rough mixes.
 The album later received a reissue by EMI/Parlophone in 2006, containing bonus tracks from their previous EP (not counting four David Coverdale's Northwinds tracks previously on the double EP version).